zama-ai/concrete/docs/guides/manage_keys.md

 circuit = f.compile(inputset)
 ```

-Circuits have a property called `keys` of type `fhe.Keys`, which has several utility functions dedicated to key management!
+Circuits have a `keys` property of type `fhe.Keys`, which includes several utilities for key management.

 ## Generation

-To explicitly generate keys for a circuit, you can use:
+To explicitly generate keys for a circuit, use:

 ```python
 circuit.keys.generate()
 ```

 {% hint style="info" %}
-Generated keys are stored in memory upon generation, unencrypted.
+Generated keys are stored in memory and remain unencrypted.
 {% endhint %}

-And it's possible to set a custom seed for reproducibility:
+You can also set a custom seed for reproducibility:

 ```python
 circuit.keys.generate(seed=420)